Plans of Safe Care Infants With Prenatal Substance Exposure and Their Families - Kansas

 Citation: Pol. & Proc.
 Man. § 2050

-Depending on the circumstances of the case, the POSC shall be completed by DCF or service provider based on the needs of the family to support successful engagement in services.
+Depending on the circumstances of the case, a plan of safe care (POSC) shall be completed by the DCF or service provider based on the needs of the family to support successful engagement in services.
 The POSC is a continuous plan that is updated and monitored as needed.

-The POSC is completed with the family and utilizes information gathered throughout the assessment from a multidisciplinary team.
+The POSC is completed with the family, utilizing information gathered throughout the assessment from a multidisciplinary team.
 To develop a coordinated and comprehensive assessment of the needs of the infant and family, the multidisciplinary team may include, but not be limited to, personnel from the following:

 • Child welfare